 The Hach & Rose, LLP abuse and neglect attorneys have well over 100 years of combined legal experience.
 We are among the top-rated attorneys in New York and, together, have been selected for the New York Super Lawyers list, the New York Super Lawyers Rising Stars list, the Top 40 under 40 trial attorneys list, and have also been named to the elite Multi-Million Dollar Advocates Forum.
 We have built an excellent reputation and helped hundreds of clients recover significant damages through successful settlements and verdicts.

-It’s important to know that a resident’s rights are protected by both federal and state laws.
+It’s important to know that federal and state laws protect a resident’s rights.
 In fact, New York public health laws have specific provisions protecting nursing home residents from abuse and neglect.
-Our knowledge and understanding of these laws allow us to approach each case with a strategy that serves our clients’ interests and reaches their legal goals.
+Our knowledge and understanding of these laws allow us to approach each case with a strategy that serves our client’s interests and reaches their legal goals.

 Follow These Steps If You Suspect Your Loved One Is the Victim of Nursing Home Abuse

-If your family member shows any signs of abuse or neglect, don’t hesitate to take action.
-You should immediately initiate a legal case to protect their rights and ensure you don’t miss any deadlines.
+If your family member shows signs of abuse or neglect, don’t hesitate to act.
+You should initiate a legal case immediately to protect their rights and ensure you don’t miss any deadlines.
 Follow the steps below if you plan on filing a claim or lawsuit for financial compensation for your loved one’s losses:

-- Transfer your loved one – Move them to another nursing home or have them admitted to the hospital.
+- Transfer your loved one to another nursing home or have them admitted to the hospital.
 You want to ensure their future safety and adequate treatment of injuries.
-If necessary, move them in with a family member while you’re dealing with your legal case.
+If necessary, move them in with a family member while dealing with your legal case.

 - Request resident and medical records – Obtain copies of all records associated with the case, including records from the nursing home and medical documentation of their treatment.

-- Keep detailed notes – Track any possible signs of abuse and neglect that you notice toward your family member, including the severity and frequency of injuries.
-Signs of abuse and neglect may vary widely; examples may include bedsores, bruises, cuts, medication errors, poor nutrition, and unclean rooms.
+- Keep detailed notes – Track any possible signs of abuse and neglect you notice toward your family member, including the severity and frequency of injuries.
+Signs of abuse and neglect may vary widely, including bedsores, bruises, cuts, medication errors, poor nutrition, and unclean rooms.
 Emotional signs of abuse and neglect may include withdrawal from social interactions, depression, and sudden behavior changes.
 Experienced attorneys can help you determine if signs you’re seeing could indicate abuse or neglect.

-- Take pictures – Photos of visible injuries could serve as useful evidence in your case.
+- Take pictures – Photos of visible injuries could be useful evidence in your case.
 You should also take pictures of the living conditions.
 For example, if someone from maintenance failed to repair a damaged handrail that caused a fall, having evidence could improve your chance of recovering compensation.